 Young Americans between the ages of 18-24 are watching less and less traditional TV.
 This trend has continued since 2011.
 In the first quarter of 2017, this segment of the population watched 40% less traditional TV.

-Theis chart from Statista shows that TV is still the most watched screen in the house for just about everyone else.
+TV is still the most-watched screen in the house for just about everyone else.
 But this paradigm shift to mobile screens will likely continue.

 The Nielsen report looked at Generation Z at 26%, Millennials at 22%, Generation X at 20%, Baby Boomers at 24%, and the Greatest Generation at 9%.
 Generation Z and Millennials make up almost half of the total TV homes.